-Most men of yesteryear found comfort in classic but stereotypical space with dark wood paneling with accents of rich leather, polished chrome and dark, masculine colors.
-However, today’s man cave styles can be as unique as the man in it.
+Most men of yesteryear found comfort in classic but stereotypical space with dark wood paneling with accents of rich leather, polished chrome, and dark, masculine colors.
+However, today’s man cave style can be as unique as the man in it.

-Dark gray walls and flooring, with rich hunter green cabinets, brass or copper fixtures, and splashes of bright colors on furniture, drapes, and throw rugs can be every bit as appealing to today’s modern man.
-Some people might prefer a space that is more modern and full of light, where the entire family can also enjoy spending time just hanging out, play games, read, watch movies, and entertain – although a darker atmosphere often lends itself to TV watching and relaxing.
+Dark gray walls and flooring, with rich hunter-green cabinets, brass or copper fixtures, and splashes of bright colors on furniture, drapes, and throw rugs, can be every bit as appealing to today’s modern man.
+Some people might prefer a space that is more modern and full of light, where the entire family can also enjoy spending time just hanging out, play games, read, watch movies, and entertain – although a darker atmosphere often lends itself to the TV watching and relaxing.

 Pendants and counter stools create a standout space that’s both classic and contemporary.
 The Moroccan wool rug adds a bit of softness and an additional accent color.